 Looking for standards-based activities to accompany these materials?
 The Straw Rockets Teacher’s Guide is available for print here, or you can download a digital copy for free here.

 In need of fun activities for elementary-aged students?
-Check out our Straw Rocket Elementary STEM Activity Guide, available for print and free digital download.
+Download the Straw Rocket Elementary STEM Activity Guide for free here.